gasolin/webbymouse/README.md

 * Use `Single finger tap` will let you simulate right arrow.
 * Use `Double finger tap` will let you simulate left arrow.

+### Passcode protection

+On desktop and on client side browser, tap menu then choose `Passcode` to enter same string on prompt, then you can make sure the mouse is only accessible by you.
+(The passcode is not remembered and should re-entered when you restart the desktop next time)

 # How to Contribute